Resilience as an entrepreneurial skill

 But resilience isn’t just an innate quality based on previous experience – it’s a skill that can be developed.

-When people talk about resilience with founders, they often conflate persistence with resilience.
+Founders often conflate persistence with resilience.
 Persistence is the ability to continue something despite difficult challenges.
 Resilience is the ability to quickly recovery from difficulties and keep moving forward.
 Alternatively, I defined it in a previous post as “the ability to start new things, work hard on them, and kill them – without burning out.”

 Persistence exists within the scope of a single venture — founders who are persistent don’t give up and keep pushing.
 Sometimes, persistence can look like stubbornness and inflexibility.
 This illustrates the way that persistence and resilience differ the most — in their relationship to failure.
 Resilience is embracing failure, quickly recovering from it, and moving forward.
 Persistence is trying to evade failure by continuing to push forward.